-Due to the outbreak of Russo-Ukrainian War in the first half of 2022, credit rating agencies have downgraded the sovereign rating of Russia, which has increased the credit risk of financial instruments in the Group's investment in Russia.
+Due to the outbreak of Russo-Ukrainian War, credit rating agencies have downgraded the sovereign rating of Russia, which has increased the credit risk of financial instruments in the Group's investment in Russia in 2022.
 When preparing the financial report, the Group has considered the relevant impacts and made appropriate provision for impairment.
 However, it is assessed that the overall economic environment has no material impact on the Group's financial condition and ability as a going concern.